life0fun/colorcloud/README.md

     lein run fake-comment     # fake a comment for testing lein run create-course-lecture  # create a course and a list of lecture

+Datomic database is persistence across restarts.
+To clean up databases, use `(d/delete-database uri) (d/create-database uri)`.
 You can use repl to verify database is initialized properly.
 Note datomic db schema, config and db-uri are defined inside project.clj.

     lein repl